Perkedel/After-Church/Documents/Misc/Some kind of Lucifer side project.md

 Joe: Ahhhhh

-Lucifer: Now.
+Lucifer: (throw fire extinguisher), Now.
 We are going to wait 30 minutes, no Earth 30 minutes.
 And the babies should be ready.

 Fook: Okay.